turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 5. Work Experience
 6. Education and Training

-#### Section 1: Contact Information,Title and Headline
+#### Section 1: Contact Information, Title and Headline

 <iframe width="560" height="315" src="https://www.youtube.com/embed/88iJpfTwaHk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Your desired job title is one of the most essential keywords applicant tracking system's when screening resumes.
+Your desired job title is one of the most essential keywords in applicant tracking systems when screening resumes.

 #### Section 2: Resume Summary (optional)
 The Summary section is optional; however, it can be strategically used as a career changer to connect the dots for an employer to explain career change and the value you will bring to the Company and role.